-You need to have access to a personal computer or laptop with a working webcam and microphone in order to access all features of the course Canvas site and to participate in online office hours.
+You need to have access to a personal computer or laptop with a working webcam and microphone in order to access all features of the course Canvas site and to participate in online drop-in help hours.
 To complete your tasks in this course, you will need a basic understanding of operating a computer and using word processing software.